Smoking Treatment and Recovery (STAR) Program

 - Reduced chances of your cancer returning or a second cancer developing

-- A lower risk of pneumonia and respiratory failure
+- A lower risk of pneumonia and respiratory failure/li>

 We will work with you to figure out an approach to quitting that’s right for you.
 Our experienced health care team has expertise in the latest research on helping patients quit.
 Starting a conversation is your first step.

-- A knowledgeable clinical team will talk with you to understand your smoking history and goals.
+- A knowledgeable clinical team, consisting of Tobacco Treatment Specialists and Nurse Practitioners, will talk with you to understand your smoking history and goals.
 Together, you and the team will develop a treatment plan.

 - Depending on your preference, appointments can be in person, by video telehealth or by phone.